bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

     url = "https://www.dropbox.com/s/92b6hqk2npyle6f/"
     file_name = "spins-{date:%Y-%m-%d}.snappy.parquet"
 ```
+The url is a constant fixed to the static location on dropbox where these files reside.
+the file_name value you'll notice has a formatted `date` area.
+This will be used later.

 Just below this line in the same class let's implement a few methods.
 Note: Make sure these are scoped inside the class you defined above.
+This will require indenting them.

 ```python
 def output(self):